aksommerville/deadweight/README.md

 - [x] Should we start with something else, instead of Compass?
 Something non-passive, so the player gets to try out his A button.
 - [ ] Bomb explosion.
 - [ ] Candy attraction.
+- [x] Drop princess or monsters into water with wand.
-- [ ] Broom: prevent disengaging over a hole.
+- [x] Broom: prevent disengaging over a hole.
 Important!
-- [ ] Broom is allowing me to sneak offscreen around walls.
+- [x] Broom is allowing me to sneak offscreen around walls.
 I thought physics was preventing that!
 It must.
+- - ...didn't solve, but it might have been due to something else.
+And anyway, we will ensure that you can't reach any world edge (on broom or otherwise).
 - [x] The hello splash has got to go, alas.
 Needs to look silly and whimsical.
 More Kirby, less Ninja Gaiden.
 - [x] Princess should trigger treadles.
 - - Make a separate quantized-position-tracking service responsible for both Dot and Princess.